 Our supplier due diligence

-Any non-compliances found will be addressed in a timely manner and with vigour.
-If any instances of modern slavery are found at site level these will be reported to the Belron® International Board of Directors by the Head of Sustainable Procurement, with an appropriate action plan and timescales for improvements.
+As outlined in our previous Modern Slavery statements, any non-compliances found in supplier audits are addressed in a timely manner and with vigour.
+If any instances of modern slavery are found at site level these will be reported to the Belron International Board of Directors by the Head of Sustainable Procurement, with an appropriate action plan and timescales for improvements.

 Training and awareness

 Building Relationships with Suppliers and Partners and Human Rights are two key sections within the new Belron Code of Conduct, providing an overview of our approach as well as our employees’ responsibilities, and are incorporated in the training module due to be rolled out in 2023.

 With a focus on the Sustainable Procurement programme, we are committed to providing refresher training to all Belron International employees and training to new employees as part of on-boarding.
 The purpose of the training is to enable colleagues to recognise modern slavery and help mitigate the risk of incidents.
 This training will be conducted in partnership with external providers that specialise in modern slavery and human trafficking awareness.